wenhao/mushrooms/README.md

 # Mushrooms

-Mushrooms is an easy setup failover and stub framework.
+Mushrooms is an easy setup stub framework.
 To ensure high levels of efficiency for remote service integration.

 ## Why